 STEP 1: Combine rinsed beans and your favorite salsa in a food processor and pulse until combined and chunky (don't over-process or you'll have a bean dip!)
 Add the oats and stir with a spoon until combined.

-KID TIP: If you have super-picky kids who would not like to see whole oats in their burger, grind the oats first in the food processor, then add beans and salsa.
+KID TIP: If you have super-picky kids (or you!) who would not like to see whole oats in their burger, grind the oats first in the food processor, then add beans and salsa.

 STEP 2: If the mixture seems thin (some salsa is wetter than others) add a little flour to the mixture until it sticks together.
 Then, place the mixture in the fridge for 30 minutes to stiffen up.
 Meanwhile prepare a cookie sheet with parchment paper.